-The Rensselaer Rising visioning survey was developed in collaboration by the Committee, the project consultant team, and City staff and was launched in January of 2024.
+The Rensselaer Rising visioning survey was developed in collaboration by the Advisory Committee, the project consultant team, and City staff and was launched in January of 2024.
 The survey was intended to gather feedback from residents on a range of topics, including the City's defining characteristics, priorities for the future, overall vision for the City, and other topics.
-The survey was posted to the City's website (where updates on the project were posted throughout the process) and was distributed to the public across multiple communication channels, including news media, public events, posters, and person-to-person outreach.
+The survey was posted to the City's website (where updates on the project were posted throughout the process) and was distributed to the public across multiple communication channels, including news media, public events, posters, and personto-person outreach.
 Over the two months the survey was open, 239 survey responses were collected.
 Of those who responded, approximately 70 percent were residents of the City of Rensselaer, 21 percent were from Rensselaer County, and just nine percent lived outside of Rensselaer County.
 The survey asked respondents what makes the City special, and responses included its great location in proximity to larger metropolitan centers, its waterfront access, and its small-town feel.
+The survey also asked participants to identify areas of improvement for the City.
 Many respondents throughout the survey spoke to their desire to see more restaurants, cafes, shops, and places to go, as well as the significant need for a grocery store and access to fresh foods and groceries.
 Others focused on the need of the City to have a more identifiable downtown area that visitors and residents will want to visit.
 A full summary of the visioning survey results is provided in Appendix 1.